t4th/cortex-m3-rtos/README.md

 ...or just open project in Uvision and build/run using IDE.

 ## Edit
-Visual Studio Community 2019 or Uvision (VS Code should do fine too).
+Visual Studio Community 2019 (set x86 in Configuration Manager) or Uvision (VS Code should do fine too).

 ## Experimental POC branches
 Scheduler prove-of-concept